CIS1900/2022-fall/02/README.md

 # Class 2

-In this file, we will introduce C++, some of its many small improvements on C, and importantly, how it can call functions using pass by reference.
+In this file, we will introduce C++, some of its many small improvements on C, and importantly, a new concept called *references*.
 Please read the last section in the [class 1 notes](../01/README.md) on debugging as well, since we didn't get to it in class 1.
 These notes are shorter than usual since we did not get through all the material in the first class.